 The City and County of San Francisco (City) conducts water, wastewater and stormwater studies every five years to ensure that charges are consistent with cost-of-service and conforms with the City's Propositions.
 Sudhir served as project manager for two cycles of rate studies for the City.
 The City has a combined wastewater and stormwater system and costs for stormwater are integrated with wastewater.
 The City was engaging in a multi-billion dollar capital improvement program that would have significant impact on rates.
 The City has unique microclimates and Raftelis analyzed the water usage characteristics of single family and multi-family users to develop a rate structure that would provide incentives for conservation.
-Raftelis evaluated incentives to reduce stormwater generation.
+Raftelis evaluated incentives to encourage low impact development, reviewed stormwater practices to provide credits for best management practices to reduce stormwater generation.
 Raftelis performed an overhead cost allocation study consistent with federal requirements of OMB Circular A-87 to assign costs appropriately to different departments in order to obtain federal reimbursement for projects that are eligible for federal assistance.